mikiec84/ChatEngineWithAWSComprehend/README.md

 Now you are ready to launch the app instance.
 Before launchign the app make sure that the AWS Comprehend PubNub Function is running.

-To launch the UI chat room, you can open the [chat room HTML file](UI/zikaforum.html) in a browser.
-Once you do that you will notice that the user Peter has joined the chat.
-This is the human user which participates in teh chat.
+To launch the chat room UI, you can open the [chat room HTML file](UI/zikaforum.html) in a browser.
+Once you do that you will notice that the user named "Peter" has joined the chat.
+This is the human user which participates in the chat.

 ---IMG---

 ### Step 5 : Launch the chat session simulation

 To launch the simulation, start the [moderator bot](bot/app.js) under the NodeJS environment.